magehost/magehost_blockcache/README.md

 ## JeroenVermeulen_BlockCache
 Performance improvement by caching big blocks in Magento.

 **We are sorry but we cannot offer customer support for this extension, and it is provided "as-is" for free.
-We use it at a number of big shops and it works well.**
+We use it at a number of shops and it works well.**

-This extension is meant for heavy traffic shops which are not running on Varnish.
+This extension is meant to speed up shops which are not running on Varnish.

 ### Config Settings: